Autodesk/ADAppRater-iOS/README.md

 If set to `YES`, ADAppRater will always start the prompt flow for any interaction, regardless of how it is configured or significant events logged.
 Use this to proofread your texts during testing.
 This property is wrapped with *__`DEBUG`__* compilation flags so it won’t appear in Release compilation.
 __Make sure__ any call your app makes to the property is also wrapped with compilation flags or deleted before submission.

+    - (void)useOldApiFlow;
+A developer method to revert workflow to use old URLs.
+**Use this as a toggle only.** _Old URLs are soon to be removed, along with this function._

     - (void)resetUsageHistory;
 A developer method to reset saved usage of significant events to start over.